ydahal1/ydahal1/jokes.md

-A weasel walks into a bar.
-The bartender says, "Wow, I've never served a weasel before.
-What can I get for you?"
-"Pop," goes the weasel.
+Where do you take someone who’s been injured in a peek-a-boo accident?
+To the I.C.U.

 [
-Mon Jul 13 00:46:37 UTC 2026
+Tue Jul 14 00:39:41 UTC 2026
  ]